typegoose/typegoose/migrate_to_6.md

 ## Notes

 * (ic) The internal handling of schema creation has changed a bit but tried to keep the inputs & outputs the same, means in some edge-cases it can happen to not work anymore
-* all deprecated functions and options in this version, will get removed in future versions (6.5.0 | 7.0.0, whatever comes first)

 ---